 Working as a freelancer can give you the chance to do what you love and the flexibility to balance your work with the rest of your life.
 But come tax time, being a freelancer can be stressful.

-The tax process for independent contractors works differently than for W-2 employees, so it’s crucial that you take steps to understand what you need to do so you don’t get stuck with a huge tax bill you can’t afford.
+The tax process for independent contractors works differently than for W-2 employees, so it’s crucial you take steps to understand what you need to do so you don’t get stuck with a huge tax bill you can’t afford.

 Here’s everything you need to know about paying taxes as a freelancer.